About Recipient Rights

 How to file a Recipient Rights Complaint

 If ANYONE knows or suspects that the rights of a recipient of mental health services have been violated, they may file a complaint with the St. Clair County Community Mental Health Authority - Office of Recipient Rights.
 To initiate the complaint process, please complete the Recipient Rights Complaint Form below:

 Recipient Rights Advisory Committee

-According to the Michigan Mental Health Code, the St. Clair County Community Mental Health Authority's Board of Directors must appoint a Recipient Rights Advisory Committee (RRAC) to oversee the activity of the Office of Recipient Rights.
-The St. Clair County Community Mental Health Authority's RRAC is comprised of nine general members and meets quarterly.
-The RRAC advises the Recipient Rights Director on all issues relative to recipient rights, including: prevention and education efforts, monitoring, and the complaint system.
-For Recipient Rights information, RRAC meeting times, or copies of the St. Clair County Community Mental Health Authority - Office of Recipient Rights Annual Report, contact the Office of Recipient Rights at (810) 985-8900.
+According to the Michigan Mental Health Code, the St. Clair County Community Mental Health Authority's Board of Directors must appoint a Recipient Rights Advisory Committee (RRAC) that oversees the functions of the Office of Recipient Rights.
+The St. Clair County Community Mental Health Authority's RRAC is comprised of eight members and meets quarterly.